 - 1. If removing the Shelbourne Header from the combine, support on the trailer, or on the back of the skids and the front stands provided to prevent header damage. - 2.
 Thoroughly clean the interior and exterior of the header, as any chaff, straw and dirt left on the machine will draw moisture and cause corrosion. - 3.
-Clean and lubricate all chains with oil. - 4.
-Dismantle the auger slip clutch, check and lubricate before reassembly.
-When assembling leave the springs slack for storage, See Section 7.1. - 5.
-Lubricate the machine thoroughly as described in the lubrication section of this manual. - 6.
+Lubricate the machine thoroughly as described in the lubrication section of this manual. - 4.
 Coat all the bright parts with paint or anti-rust preservative to protect them.